 3/ Forget about trying to strike a balance.

 Life is more of a juggling act than a balancing one because there are so many dimensions to it.
 Define your values so that you are clear about which dimensions are most important to you.
 Then metaphorically, focus on the falling ball to keep all of your balls in the air.
 If one needs to drop, make sure it’s one with some bounce.
 According to Howard, your career will likely bounce more than your family.

 4/ Define enough.

 Know when you’ve earned enough and had enough so that you can take that ball out of the juggling act.
-Howard wrote another book called Just Enough if you need insights for how to define enough for different dimensions of your life.
+Howard wrote another book called Just Enough if you need insights for how to define enough for the different dimensions of your life.

 5/ Create some ripples.

 Lend a hand or offer advice to someone in need.
 It often doesn’t take much but it’s those little acts of kindness that can make a difference for someone else.
-Howard likens it to throwing stones and creating ripples.
+Howard likens it to throwing stones into water to create ripples.